-- Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised. - Patients reported that the appointment system was easy to use.
+- Patients had timely access to initial assessment, test results, diagnosis and treatment. - Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised. - Patients reported that the appointment system was easy to use.

-Results from the July 2017 annual national GP patient survey showed that patients' satisfaction with how they could access care and treatment was comparable to local and national averages.
+Results from the July 2017 annual national GP patient survey showed that patients' satisfaction with how they could access care and treatment was above local and national averages.
 This was supported by observations on the day of inspection and completed comment cards.
-Three hundred and eighty one surveys were sent out and 92 were returned.
-This represented a response rate of 24%.

-- 89% of patients who responded were satisfied with the practice's opening hours compared with the clinical commissioning group (CCG) average of 74% and the national average of 80%. - 71% of patients who responded said they could get through easily to the practice by phone; CCG 69%; national average 71%.
+- 97% of patients who responded were satisfied with the practice's opening hours compared with the clinical commissioning group (CCG) average of 78% and the national average of 80%. - 98% of patients who responded said they could get through easily to the practice by phone; CCG 69%; national average 71%.